 A Steering Committee, comprised of representatives from the local municipalities, partner transit agencies, regional government entities and civic organizations, will help establish project goals and outcomes and will provide overall guidance throughout the study.
 Engaging and soliciting feedback from the Steering Committee will help to ensure that the analysis and subsequent recommendations correspond to real conditions and solutions.

 The Steering Committee is expected to meet five times over the course of the study.
 Information, including meeting dates and materials, can be found below:

 Steering Committee Meeting #1 -- January 18, 2018

 Steering Committee Meeting #2 / Corridor Bus Tour -- February 27, 2018

 Steering Committee Meeting #3 -- June 5, 2018

 The purpose of the public meetings is to gather information about the corridor from individuals who live, work and travel the corridor on a regular basis and to help strengthen the overall analysis and the recommendations.

-The first public open house event will take place on Thursday, July 12, 2018, from 6:00 PM to 8:00 PM at the J. Sterling Morton West High School at 2400 Home Avenue in Berwyn, just east of Harlem Avenue between Cermak Road and West 26th Street.
-Project team members and agency staff will be present to discuss the findings from the existing conditions assessment, and to receive public comments and feedback about the study.
+The first public open house event took place on July 12, 2018 at Morton West High School.
+Project team members and agency staff discussed the findings from the existing conditions assessment, and received public comments and feedback about the study.